Roger Stone, Political Operative And Trump Aide, Guilty In False Statements Trial

 WikiLeaks ultimately did release the emails during the campaign, which became a major talking point of the election that Donald Trump went on to win.

-During the six-day trial, the government presented emails and text messages to try to prove its case that Stone lied to Congress to hide his efforts to contact WikiLeaks — including by telling lawmakers that he had no records concerning hacked emails or the anti-secrecy group.
+During the six-day trial, the government presented emails, text messages and Stone's own public statements to try to prove its case that Stone had lied to Congress to hide his efforts to contact WikiLeaks — including by telling lawmakers that he had no records concerning hacked emails or the anti-secrecy group.

 Stone's defense lawyers argued that Stone didn't intend to lie to the committee.
 They also claimed that the investigation against him was misguided and that Stone was being targeted for political reasons.